erikmilesi-data/fin-sentiment-analysis/README.md

-# 📊 Sentiment Analyzer for Stock Markets
+# 📊 Sentiment Analysis for the Stock Market

-An interactive tool for analyzing the sentiment of financial assets from multiple news sources.
-It quickly evaluates market sentiment for stocks in the Ibovespa, S&P 500, and Nasdaq using machine learning algorithms.
+Interactive and automated tool for analyzing the sentiment of financial assets based on multiple news sources.
+The system quickly evaluates market sentiment (positive, neutral, or negative) for stocks listed on the Ibovespa, S&P 500, and Nasdaq, using machine learning and natural language processing.

 ## 🚀 Features

-✅ Fetch and analyze news from:
+✅ News collection and sentiment analysis from multiple sources:
 - Yahoo Finance
 - Google News
 - Reuters